What is malware?

 How does ransomware work?

 There are a few types of ransomware that have been recognised, but the idea is that the cybercriminals get access to data, and prevent you from accessing or protecting it, asking for money for it to be released.
+Below is a ransomware guide to all the forms you could be victim to.

 - Scareware: a popup appears on your screen telling you that malware has been detected and you need to pay for it to be removed.
 This often poses as security software or tech support chats and is relatively harmless as no data is being held ransom

-- Screen Lockers: When a user logs into their computer, they are locked out from the system entirely, and there is often a page displayed that informs them they have broken some law, and need to pay a fine to get access to their system.
+- Screen Lockers: When a user logs into their computer, they are locked out from the system entirely, and there is often a page displayed that informs them they have broken some law and need to pay a fine to get access to their system.

 - Doxware: data and personal information are being held, and if money is not paid, then it will be released on the internet.
 A form of blackmail, this is especially hard for individuals rather than businesses.